Proxies & Reverse Proxies

 proxy_cache_use_stale error timeout updating;

-proxy_cache_lock on; # coalesce thundering herd
+proxy_cache_lock on; # coalesces thundering herd

 add_header X-Cache-Status $upstream_cache_status;